 1. Chase Ink Business Unlimited:

 I already have the other two Ink Business cards, so I thought I’d get the third and final card.
-It came with a 50,000 point welcome offer with no annual fee, which was an incredible deal.
+It came with a 50,000 point welcome offer (after spending $3,000 on purchases in the first 3 months from account opening) with no annual fee, which was an incredible deal.
 It’s quickly become my primary business credit card for Trip Astute due to it’s earning structure.
 Since a lot of my expenses for Trip Astute are around technology products and services (i.e., non-bonus spend), this seems like a better card for those purchases.

 Also, in case you’re wondering — when I applied for the Ink Business Unlimited, I did not get an automatic approval.
 It took about two weeks for me to hear the approval status change when calling the Chase status line.
 I was eventually approved with a $3,000 credit limit.
 Since I was planning to shift more of my business spending to this card, I asked to have some of the credit lines moved from my other Chase business cards.